 Answer = $500 gain

 The holder’s loss is the writer’s gain.
-An expiring option is the writer’s best-case scenario, as they keep their premium with no additional action taken.
+An expiring option is the writer’s best-case scenario because the writer keeps the premium and has no further obligation.

 Here’s a video summarizing many of the key points related to call options: